khaledagn/V2rayAGN-Windows/README.md

 ## Detailed Explanation of Features

-* Importing Configurations

-You can import V2Ray configurations from the clipboard or a file.
+* Importing Configurations: You can import V2Ray configurations from the clipboard or a file.
 The application supports V2Ray URL formats like vmess://, vless://, trojan://, and ss://.

 * Exporting Configurations : Export V2Ray configurations to a .v2agn file.
 The file contains the configuration URL encoded in Base64 format, making it easy to share and import on other devices.